Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Sources

 The key parameters to be extracted from the underlying theory, besides the critical temperature $T_c$, are the nucleation rate $\beta$, the strength parameter $\alpha$ and the bubble wall speed $v_w$.
 The nucleation rate parameter $\beta = d \log p/dt$, where $p$ is the bubble nucleation rate per unit volume, is calculable from $f(T,\phi)$ through an application of homogeneous nucleation theory \cite{Langer:1969bc} to high-temperature fields \cite{Linde:1981zj}.
 This calculation also gives $T_\ast $ as the temperature at which the volume-averaged bubble nucleation rate peaks.
 The strength parameter is roughly, but not precisely, one quarter of the latent heat divided by the thermal energy (see~\cite{Hindmarsh:2019phv} for a more precise definition) at the nucleation temperature, and also follows from knowing $f(T,\phi)$.
 The wall speed is a non-equilibrium quantity, which cannot be extracted from the free energy alone, and is rather difficult to calculate accurately (see \cite{Dorsch:2018pat, Laurent:2020gpg} and references therein).
 In terms of these parameters, it can be shown that \cite{Enqvist:1991xw} $ R_\ast \sim v_w/\beta \,.$ The kinetic energy fraction $K$, can be estimated from the self-similar hydrodynamic flow set up around an isolated expanding bubble, whose solution can be found as a function of the latent heat and bubble wall velocity by a simple one-dimensional integration~\cite{Turner:1992tz,Espinosa:2010hh,Hindmarsh:2019phv}\footnote{Approximate fits can be found in \cite{Espinosa:2010hh}.} and typically ranges between $K = 1-10^{-6}$.

 Current projected sensitivities for the Einstein Telescope and the Cosmic Explorer can probe a cosmological first order transition occurring at a temperature that is at most a few hundred TeV assuming a modest amount of supercooling \cite{Evans:2016mbw,Punturo:2010zz,Hild:2010id} (i.e.\ when $T_\ast \sim T_C$ and $(R_\ast H_\ast )^{-1} \gtrsim 100$).
-Recently there has been much interest in high scale transitions motivated by U(1)$_{B-L}$ breaking for leptogenesis and the seesaw scenario \cite{Jinno:2016knw,Marzo:2018nov,Brdar:2018num,Okada:2018xdh,Hasegawa:2019amx}, as well as multi-step grand unification breaking patterns such as a Pati-Salam model \cite{Croon:2018kqn,Greljo:2019xan,Brdar:2019fur}.
+Recently there has been much interest in high scale transitions motivated by U(1)$_{B-L}$ breaking for leptogenesis and the seesaw scenario \cite{Jinno:2016knw,Marzo:2018nov,Brdar:2018num,Okada:2018xdh,Hasegawa:2019amx,Okada:2020vvb}, as well as multi-step grand unification breaking patterns such as a Pati-Salam model \cite{Croon:2018kqn,Greljo:2019xan,Brdar:2019fur,Huang:2020bbe}.
 However, in both cases it is more natural to motivate significantly higher scale transitions and to most naturally probe first order transitions at these scales one requires a detector sensitive to frequencies in the range $f \simeq (10^{-3} - 10^3)$ GHz.
+Finally, it has been shown that zero-temperature phase transitions are likely to occurr in string models that include warped throats~\cite{GarciaGarcia:2016xgv}.
+These lead to a GW spectrum whose peak falls in the high-frequency range for small values of the compactification volume and large values of the gravitational warp factor associated with the throat in which the phase transition occurs.